kura52/sushi-browser/resource/puppeteer/README.md

 # or "yarn add puppeteer-core"
 ```

 `puppeteer-core` is intended to be a lightweight version of Puppeteer for launching an existing browser installation or for connecting to a remote one.
+Be sure that the version of puppeteer-core you install is compatible with the
+browser you intend to connect to.

 See [puppeteer vs puppeteer-core](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteer-vs-puppeteer-core).